eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 2. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 3. Switch from **User** to **Workspace**.
 4. Under **Cpy-manager: Paths-dsn**, list the names of any number of partitioned data sets on the mainframe to search for copybooks.
 The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is downloaded.
+5. Under **Cpy-manager: Paths-uss**, list absolute paths of directories on USS subsystems to search for copybooks.
+The directories are searched in the order they are listed, so if two directories contain a copybook with the same member name, the one from the directory higher on the list is downloaded.
-5. Under **Profile**, enter the name of your Zowe Explorer profile.
+6. Under **Cpy-manager: Profiles**, enter the name of your Zowe Explorer profile.
+7. (Optional) Under **Cpy-manager: Copybook-extensions**, specify the file extensions used for your copybooks.
+The default supported file extensions are `.cpy` and `.copy`.
+8. (Optional) Under **Cpy-manager: Copybook-file-encoding**, specify the file encoding used in your copybooks.
-6. Open a program or project.
+9. Open a program or project.
    All copybooks used in the program or project which are not stored locally are downloaded from the mainframe data sets that you specified in step 3.
    Copybook support features are now enabled.